6 Common Tongue Problems: Causes and Symptoms

 2. Strawberry Tongue

-A strawberry tongue is named for the appearance of large taste buds dotting the tongue's surface.
-Many things can transform a healthy, pink tongue into a bright, red tongue that resembles a strawberry.
+A strawberry tongue is named for its appearance: large taste buds dot the surface of the tongue.
+Many things can turn a healthy, pink tongue into a bright, red one that resembles a strawberry.

 A vitamin deficiency is the most common cause.
-Your tongue may look red if your body is not getting enough vitamin B9 (folic acid), vitamin B12 (cobalamin) or other B complex vitamins.
-These nutrients help your body convert carbohydrates and other foods into energy.
+Your tongue may look red if your body is not getting enough vitamin B9 (folic acid), vitamin B12 (cobalamin), or other B complex vitamins.
+These nutrients help your body convert carbohydrates into energy.